romanlutz/fairlearn-pycon-sprint/README.md

-# fairlearn-pycon-sprint
+# Instructions for PyCon sprints May 2021

-Instructions for PyCon sprints May 2021
+Welcome to the Fairlearn sprint at PyCon 2021!